Last Updated on

 The Work Sharp model (the one up top with the belt grinding) is hands down my favorite here.
 It’s a bit expensive but does an exemplary job with most knives and sidesteps the drawbacks and inherent weaknesses of most electric sharpeners.

 Of the rest, I like any of the 3 stage sharpeners to an extent, while 2 stage is a bit trickier.
 The Zulay model is most worth your time, while the Linkyo electric 2 stage is surprisingly good at what it does.
 You can’t go wrong with any of those.
+If you need something like this, we have a complete set of electric sharpener here.

 The SunrisePro model is the only “hard avoid” on this list, with the Chef’s Choice Asian being a close second for worst sharpener I’ve seen in a while.
 The former is simply lacking in quality, while the latter doesn’t do enough to be worth the price when more versatile options exist (including the 3 stage Chef’s Choice one above it) that aren’t any more expensive.